 Teaching Scheme Examination Scheme Credits Allotted

 Lecture: 2 hours/week Internal Assessment: 40 Marks Theory: 02

 ESE: 60 Marks

 Tutorial: 1 hour/week Tutorial: 01

 Practical: 2 hours/week Practical: 01

 Total: 04

 Course Prerequisite: Student should be a graduate and have the knowledge of basic concept and understanding of English language.

-Course Objectives: : Thi s course aims to:
+Course Objectives: : This course aims to:

-- 1. Give students ample practice of basic structures of English language - 2.
-Give students a practical understanding of the intricacies of oral and written communication - 3.
+1. Give students ample practice of basic structures of English language

+- 2. Give students a practical understanding of the intricacies of oral and written communication - 3.
 Make the students to prepare effective and impressive CVs, Resumes and Cover Letters when they apply for jobs - 4.
 Develop professional skills of students - 5.
 Develop reflective practitioners with a basic understanding of research methods

 - 1. Differentiate between varieties of phrases, clauses and sentences - 2.
 Gain knowledge of the processes of formation of English words - 3.
 Improve upon their oral and written communication - 4.
 Get practical training in academic writing, including abstract, synopsis and paper writing - 5.
-Gain basic knowledge of phonology and morphology

-0 1 05 1 22 6.
-Understand the variations s of English n language use es around the globe
+Gain basic knowledge of phonology and morphology - 6.
+Understand the variations of English language uses around the globe